-Below I wrote an example of how to activate the Leader Key functionality, from preparing the keymap to compiling and uploading the firmware to the keyboard!
-Good luck!
+This article walks through activating the Leader Key functionality, from preparing the keymap to compiling and uploading the firmware to the keyboard.

 Downloading mdloader